Sonny Perdue: Georgia state flag

 In 2001, Democratic governor Roy Barnes replaced the 1956 state flag, which incorporated the battle flag of the Confederacy, and which had been adopted by Georgia largely as a protest against desegregation.
 In his 2002 election campaign, Perdue promised that he would let the state's citizens vote to determine the state flag.
 The choices were a modified version of the First National Flag of the Confederate States of America, with the Georgia State Seal prominently displayed inside a circle of 13 stars, or the flag created in 2001 by the Roy Barnes administration.
 The design of the 2001 Georgian flag was widely unpopular, being derisively named the "Barnes flag".
 The North American Vexillological Association had deemed it the ugliest U.S. state flag.
 Perdue disappointed some Georgians by not making the 1956 flag one of the choices on the ballot, despite a campaign promise to do so.
 However, Perdue was faced with a Democratic House that would not allow the 1956 flag to be included in the referendum, due to its Confederate origins, and he needed support for a tobacco tax he wanted to pass to raise revenue.

 Environmental issues

 In 2004, Perdue sued the Environmental Protection Agency to block environmental regulations on reformulated gasoline.

+In October 2007, Perdue directed the state of Georgia to sue the United States Army Corps of Engineers in an effort to withhold Lake Lanier's depleting water supply, which had been diminished by a drought affecting the region.
+Perdue argued that continuing the usual practice of diverting the water downstream to preserve habitat conditions for endangered mussels and other species in Florida and Alabama was an "ill-advised choice" that unfairly prioritized species of mussels and sturgeon above humans living in Georgia.
+Perdue dropped the lawsuit a few weeks later, citing President George W. Bush's intervention which limited the amount of water that could be released from the lake.

 In a 2014 editorial published by National Review, Perdue criticized attempts by "some on the left or in the mainstream media" to connect climate change to weather events.
 Perdue wrote that "liberals have lost all credibility when it comes to climate science because their arguments have become so ridiculous and so obviously disconnected from reality."
+In 2019, he said that "we don't know" what causes climate change.
+When asked what could be causing it other than humans, Perdue said, “You know, I think it’s weather patterns, frankly.
+And you know, and they change, as I said.
+It rained yesterday, it’s a nice pretty day today.
+So the climate does change in short increments and in long increments."